457km (one way)

 Cardwell to Townsville

-Start your final leg of the Great Green Way with another scenic detour on the Cardwell State Forest Drive.
+Start your final leg of the drive with another scenic detour on the Cardwell State Forest Drive.
 As you pass through the lush pine forest plantations, watch out for the lookout point, which provides uninterrupted views out to Hinchinbrook Island, before continuing along the forest drive until you reach Attie Creek.
 A 15-minute walk will lead you to an impressive 25m waterfall; you can swim at the base of the falls, so make sure you bring your swimmers.
 Continue your waterhole hopping at the Cardwell Spa Pool.
 A vivid turquoise colour, the spa itself is a natural depression in the creek bed that causes the water to bubble and swirl like a Jacuzzi.